-Gemma said, “It’s about being prepared to be flexible and adaptable, not so much that the person may be upset (although they may) but the festivities will work best if they meet the needs and abilities of the person with dementia.
-If you try to force them to follow a pre-set plan and it’s not working it may be distressing and upsetting for everyone."
+"It’s about being prepared to be flexible and adaptable, not so much that the person may be upset (although they may) but the festivities will work best if they meet the needs and abilities of the person with dementia," says Gemma.
+"If you try to force them to follow a pre-set plan and it’s not working it may be distressing and upsetting for everyone."

-It can also be helpful to work to their schedule - but accept that if things change, it's not the end of the world.
-The Alzheimer’s Society explained that if, for example, you were planning the big Christmas meal in the evening, but the person with dementia usually eats their biggest meal at midday, it could be helpful to adapt to their timings.
+"It can also be helpful to work to their schedule - but accept that if things change, it's not the end of the world," says Gemma.
+For example, you were planning the big Christmas meal in the evening, but the person with dementia usually eats their biggest meal at midday, it could be helpful to adapt to their timings.
 Equally, if they don't want to eat much at midday either, don't make a big deal out of it.